090988ansarikashif/hello-world/Searx-instances.md

-**DO NOT EDIT THIS** wiki entry any longer!

-The list of public searx instances has been moved to the documentation:
+# The list of public searx instances has been moved to the documentation

 - https://asciimoo.github.io/searx/user/public_instances.html